 Scalping is a very short-term trading style and despite its odd name, it's quite popular among professional traders.
 Scalping represents the shortest-term style of trading, even shorter than day trading, and got its name because it attempts to skim many small profits off of a large number of trades throughout the trading day.
-Scalpers believe that it's easier to catch and profit from small moves in stock prices rather than from large moves.
+Scalpers believe that it's easier to catch and profit from small moves in forex and stock prices rather than from large moves.

 Scalpers are usually technical analysis traders, as opposed to fundamentals traders.
 Technical analysis focuses on currency pair's past price movements, usually with the help of charts and other data analysis tools.
 Traders use historical price information to predict the asset's future movements and set up their trades.

 Fundamental analysis usually involves using a company's financial statements, discounted cash flow modeling, economic indicators and other tools to assess a company's intrinsic value.
 Scalpers may trade on news or events that drastically affect a company’s value or currency pair's prices immediately after its release on the forex factory economic calendar.
 In some cases, they may also use short term changes in fundamental ratios to scalp trades but typically they focus mostly on the technical charts.

 Scalpers use technical analysis but within this style, they can be either discretionary or system traders.
 Discretionary scalpers will make each trading decision in real-time (albeit very quickly), whereas system scalpers follow a scalping technique without making any individual trading decisions.
 Scalpers primarily use the market's prices to make their trading decisions, but some scalpers also use one or more technical indicators, such as moving averages, channel bands, and other chart patterns.